Scalr/agent-helm/charts/agent-job/README.md

     sizeLimit: 20Gi # soft-limit
 ```

-## Data Directory Persistence
+### Data Volume Persistence

-The *data directory* stores temporary workspace data needed for processing a run, including run metadata and source code.

 The default configuration uses ephemeral `emptyDir` storage.
 Since the workspace volume does not need to be shared or persisted between runs, we recommend using an ephemeral volume so that it is bound to the lifetime of the run and automatically destroyed when the Job is deleted.

-Optionally, you can configure a PVC using `persistence.data.enabled` and `persistence.data.persistentVolumeClaim` options, similar to the [*cache directory* configuration](#cache-directory-persistence).
+Optionally, you can configure a PVC using `persistence.data.enabled` and `persistence.data.persistentVolumeClaim` options, similar to the [cache volume configuration](#cache-volume-persistence).

-## Security Features
+## Security

 ### Runner Security Context